lawwman/tutorial/web-security/same-origin-policy.md

 - [simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests) are NOT blocked. the browser allows those to be sent.
 - requests that are not deemed `simple requests` would trigger a CORS preflight, and usually blocked unless headers are configured correctly.
 - responses are all blocked by default. `cross origin reads` are blocked.

+> The motivation of the preflight is to make sure that the server is CORS aware (there might be legacy servers that do not implement CORS)

 ## Practical example
 > heavily referenced from https://ieftimov.com/posts/deep-dive-cors-history-how-it-works-best-practices/#enter-cors